 This blog series has been looking at the different ways to improve the power availability and reliability in your facility.
 In this post, I will be looking in more detail at how power management technology and best practices can help.

 A few years ago, a power outage at the world’s largest airport – Hartsfield-Jackson Atlanta International – cost Delta Air Lines a loss of income in the range of $25 to $50 million due to being forced to cancel about 1,400 flights.
 It also took airlines several days to resume their normal schedules.
 This example highlights the risks and costs associated with unplanned downtime.
 These kinds of impacts are not unusual for other types of facilities as well.
-Interbit Data estimates that the average cost of downtime in hospitals is $8,662 per minute, while ITIC reported that 98 percent of organizations say one hour of downtime costs over $100,000.
+Interbit Data estimates that the average cost of downtime in hospitals is $8,662 per minute.

 Large buildings and critical facilities are especially dependent on reliable power, but power-related issues are increasingly common.
 There are many reasons for this.
 Severe weather events have increased in recent years, the transmission grid is aging, and utilities are adding more decentralized power sources.
 These factors can cause more power disturbances that are passed into your facility.
 Electrical networks inside facilities are also becoming more complex.
 Increasing amounts of power electronics – such as drives and PLCs – can generate ‘pollution’ in your power system that harms or affects the reliability of equipment.